BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 * NavMesh - a walkable surface generated from the topology of meshes in a game world defining a valid area of movement.
 It allows for a range of dynamic movement within the confines of the mesh and is a natural evolution of the Way-point Graph
 * FlowField Tiles - a means of handling crowd and flocking behaviour by generating a flow field (vector field) describing how an actor flows across a world.
 A large number of actors can flow in unison to an endpoint while sharing the same pathing data structure - saving compute resources and time

 For larger and larger environemnts with an increasing number of pathing actors it may be beneficial to adopt a FlowField based approach due to the data sharing and formation/group like movement it promotes.
 FlowField Tiles are complex, it's effectively akin to fluid mechanics, so this is an attempt to bring an agnostic implementation to the [Bevy](https://github.com/bevyengine/bevy/tree/main) game engine.
-My motivation for this is that I recently implemented a Way-point Graph for a prototype.
-In order to provide 'ok' actor movement it had to be made from 16 million data points.
-To prevent an actor from occasionally zig-zagging across the game world the granularity had to be boosted to 80 million data points to create a 'lifelike' impression of movement.
-That was just silly so I began looking into the history of pathfinding whereupon I stumbled across FlowField Tiles and decided to try and implement it with my favourite langauge and engine.

 ## Useful Definitions